TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-workers.md

 * Similar approach to web client with different APIs for starting worker and communicating with it
 * Same error handling model

+# Thin Client

+* Client with no local storage, interacts with server via a REST API
+* API let's client read event log and blob store, plus add entries to the log
+* All workflows run on server
+* No workers
+* Client's `EventSourcedSpreadsheetData` can't request workflows, that's servers responsibility

 # AWS Serverless

 * AWS infrastructure does all the heavy lifting